 Stroke treatment in Idaho Falls, Idaho

 Eastern Idaho Regional Medical Center in Idaho Falls, Idaho is home to the region’s only Primary Stroke Center certified by The Joint Commission.
-This means that if you or a loved one experiences a stroke, you will get the best, most advanced stroke treatment in our facility.
+This means that if you or a loved one experiences a stroke, our facility provides the best, most advanced stroke treatment available in the area.

 If you think you or someone else is having a stroke, call 911 immediately.
 Stroke is a medical emergency requiring immediate medical attention.

 A stroke happens when a blood vessel carrying oxygen to the brain becomes blocked or ruptures.
 When this occurs, part of the brain no longer receives the oxygen it needs, and the tissue in that area starts to die.

 At Eastern Idaho Regional, we take an aggressive, multidisciplinary approach to stroke treatment with expertise from neurologists, registered nurses, dieticians, interventional radiologists and other stroke care specialists.

 Types of stroke

 There are two types of stroke.
 As a Primary Stroke Center, we can quickly diagnose the difference.